linnkhant07/WanderPersonalProject/README.md

-# Noteify Me
+# Wander

 ## Introduction

-Welcome to Noteify Me!
-Our platform revolutionizes studying by turning your school notes into interactive quizzes with the help of OpenAI.
-Create an account on our website, store your notes from different subjects, and receive daily quiz questions on Discord, get instant feedback, and enhance your learning through active recall.
-Say goodbye to passive studying and hello to effective learning with Noteify Me!

-This is a project that my team built for the <b>UCLA Hacks 2023</b> which lasted 36 hours, and I took charge of the whole backend process from the website to database and the Discord bot.

-## Demo

-====demo video will be uploaded here soon====
+Welcome to Wander!
+Our full-stack website allows users to explore and discover landmarks posted by other users.
+Users can register, authenticate, and perform CRUD (Create, Read, Update, Delete) functions on landmarks and review comments.
+With a user-friendly interface and intuitive design, Wander offers a seamless experience for discovering new places and sharing experiences with others.
+Additionally, Landmark Explorer features an interactive map powered by Mapbox, allowing users to visualize landmarks on the world map!

 ## Features

-- **Interactive Quizzes:** Your school notes transformed into interactive quizzes.
-- **Daily Quiz Questions:** Receive daily quiz questions on Discord.
-- **Instant Feedback:** Get instant feedback on your quiz answers and explanations.
-- **Active Recall:** Enhance your learning through active recall techniques.
+- **User Authentication:** Register and authenticate to interact with others.
+- **Landmark Exploration:** Discover landmarks posted by other users.
+- **CRUD Functionality:** Create, read, update, and delete landmarks and review comments.
+- **Map Integration:** Utilize Mapbox to visualize landmarks on a map interface.
+- **Deployment:** Deployed with Render for accessibility.

 ## Technologies Used
-* HTML
+* Bootstrap
-* CSS
+* Node.js
-* NODEJS
+* MongoDB
-* MONGODB
+* Express.js
-* OPENAI API
+* Passport.js
-* DISCORD API
+* Mapbox
-* EJS
+* Reddis

+ ## Usage

+To use Wander, follow these steps:

+1. Visit the website here: https://wanderpersonalproject.onrender.com/ (Takes 50 seconds to load since it is hosted for free)
+2. Register for an account or authenticate if you already have one.
+3. Explore landmarks posted by other users.
+4. Create, update, or delete your own landmarks and review comments.
+5. Utilize the map interface to visualize landmarks and plan your visits.

 ## Installation

-To install and run Noteify Me locally, follow these steps:
+To run Landmark Explorer locally, follow these steps:

-1. Clone the GitHub repository: git clone https://github.com/yourusername/NoteifyMe.git
+1. Clone the GitHub repository.
 2. Navigate to the project directory
 3. Install dependencies
-4. Set up environment variables for the mongoDB / mongoAtlas database.
+4. Set up environment variables (if any).
-5. Run the application:
+5. Run the application

-## Usage

-<b>Our website is currently not hosted right now!</b>

-To use Noteify Me, follow these steps:

-1. Create an account on the Noteify Me website.
-2. Upload and store notes from different subjects.
-3. Connect your Discord account to receive daily quiz questions.
-4. Answer quiz questions and receive instant feedback.
-5. Customize settings or preferences, if applicable.

 ## Contributing

-Contributions to Noteify Me are welcome!
+Contributions to Landmark Explorer are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.